 Confusion Matrix Metrics Calculator

-A confusion matrix summarizes a binary classifier’s outcomes into four counts—true positives (TP), false positives (FP), true negatives (TN), and false negatives (FN).
-This calculator turns those counts into common evaluation metrics (accuracy, precision, recall, F1, and related measures) so you can understand performance beyond a single headline number.
+A confusion matrix organizes a binary classifier’s predictions into true positives (TP), false positives (FP), true negatives (TN), and false negatives (FN).
+This confusion matrix metrics calculator converts those counts into accuracy, precision, recall, F1 score, specificity, and related rates so you can compare models without relying on a single headline number.

-- Choose which label you are treating as the positive class (for example, “spam”, “fraud”, or “disease present”).
+- Choose which label you want to treat as the positive class for the confusion matrix, such as “spam”, “fraud”, or “disease present”.

 - Enter TP: positives correctly predicted as positive.